srobo/team-emails/README.md

 ## How to send emails

+### Mailchimp

 Emails should be sent using the MailChimp account.

 When sending emails to 'All Teams', please send to both the _"Website - Potential Team Leaders"_ and _"Potential Team Leaders"_ lists.

+### As an alias in Gmail

+#### Setup

+In Gmail, go to settings->accounts and add teams@studentrobotics.org under the 'Send mail as' section.
+You will need to verify this by clicking a link automatically sent to teams@studentrobotics.org.

+#### Sending

+Select the 'Recipients' field when composing a new email.
+You will see an option to switch the 'From' field to the teams@ address.